At a glance

 The most common cause of blockage is ingestion of a foreign body (hair ties are a favourite) other causes include:

-- Intussusception (a condition where the bowel telescopes in upon itself)
+- Intussusception (a condition where the bowel telescopes in upon itself) which can be caused by parasites, linear foreign body and gastric motility disorders.

 - Volvulus (twisting of the intestine) which may run concurrently with a hernia